Aleksandar-Veselinov/junior-administrator-onboarding/docs/security-improvements.md

 - Store secrets only in environment variables or GitHub Secrets.
 - Implement automated secret rotation for exposed credentials.

-## 4. Security Alert Monitoring & ResponseTeams must stay informed about new security vulnerabilities in repositories.
+## 4. Security Alert Monitoring & Response
+Teams must stay informed about new security vulnerabilities in repositories.
 ### Action Plan:
 - Use GitHub Security Advisories to track new vulnerabilities.
 - Automated notifications for security alerts should be set up.
 - Create a response plan for handling security incidents.

-## 5. Developer Security TrainingSecurity best practices should be a part of the development workflow.
+## 5. Developer Security Training
+Security best practices should be a part of the development workflow.
 ### Action Plan:
 - Provide regular security training on GitHub's security features.
 - Establish secure coding guidelines for all developers.